 Where is Yemen?

 Yemen is a country in Western Asia located on the southern end of the Arabian Peninsula.
 It’s bordered on two sides by water — the Red Sea and the Gulf of Aden — and by Saudi Arabia to the north and Oman to the east.
 It is the poorest country in the Middle East, with a total population of 29.3 million.

 What is happening in Yemen?

 Since 2014, ongoing conflict between government and nongovernment forces has produced a severe humanitarian crisis.
-The clashes have destroyed public infrastructure and services, like hospitals and schools, blocked access to basic supplies and forced 3.1 million people from their homes.
-Almost 19 million people — nearly 70 percent of the country’s population — are in desperate need of humanitarian aid, including food, water and medicine.
+The clashes have destroyed public infrastructure and services, like hospitals and schools, blocked access to basic supplies and forced 3.3 million people from their homes.
+Over 24 million people — around 80 percent of the country’s population — are in desperate need of humanitarian aid, including food, water and medicine.

 Yemen has been vulnerable for years.
 Even before the current conflict, around half the population lived below the poverty line, and the country faced chronic instability, weak governance, underdevelopment, unemployment and hunger.